liquity/dev/README.md

 Gas cost of steps 2-4 will be free, and step 5 will be O(1).

 Hints allow cheaper CDP operations for the user, at the expense of a slightly longer time to completion, due to the need to await the result of the two read calls in steps 1 and 2 - which may be sent as JSON-RPC requests to Infura, unless the front end operator is running a full Ethereum node.

+## Math Proofs

+The Liquity implementation relies on some important system properties and mathematical derivations.

+In particular, we have:

+- Proofs that CDP ordering is maintained throughout a series of liquidations and new loan issuances
+- A derivation of a formula and implementation for a highly scalable (O(1) complexity) reward distribution in the Stability Pool, involving compounding and decreasing stakes.

+PDFs of these can be found in `/mathProofs`.